apple/coremltools/docs-guides/source/opt-palettization-algos.md

 it is approximated by using the Fisher information matrix, which is computed from the square of gradients easily available given a few calibration input data points and a loss function.

-The more sensitive an element, the larger impact perturbing it or palettizing it has on the model’s loss function.
+The more sensitive an element, the larger impact perturbing it (in this case, palettizing it) has on the model’s loss function.
 Thus, weighted k-means moves the clusters closer to the sensitive weight values, allowing them to be represented more precisely.
 This generally leads to lower degradation in model accuracy but depends on model type and how accurate the Fisher Information approximation is for that specific model.
 Typically, 128 samples are sufficient for applying this algorithm.
 In practice, this algorithm works well, better than data-free K-Means, for large transformer-based architectures.